-Benefits and allowances offered to employees of the Global Fund include:
+Benefits and allowances offered to employees of the Global Fund hired on or after 1 July 2019 include:

-Jobs at the Global Fund are classified by grade levels, with Grade Level A being entry level and Grade Level G the most senior level.
+Roles at the Global Fund are classified by grade levels, with grade level A being entry level and grade level G the most senior level.
+Refer to the Employee Benefits and Allowances Eligibility table for which benefits and allowances apply to which employee grades, types and nationalities:

-When an employee joins the Global Fund, the organization will obtain for them a carte de legitimation from the Swiss government, which is a special authorization to live and work in Switzerland that is only granted to employees of international organizations.
-This authorization is only for the period that the person has an employment contract with the Global Fund, and is not transferable to other employment.
+When any employee joins the Global Fund, the organization will obtain for them from the Swiss government a “carte de légitimation,” which is a special authorization to live and work in Switzerland that is only granted to employees of international organizations.
+More information is on the Working for the Global Fund page.

 Global Fund salaries are paid net of tax in Switzerland and exclusive of allowances.
-Salaries are paid monthly in arrears in Swiss Francs (CHF).
+Salaries are paid monthly in arrears in Swiss francs (CHF).
 The cost of living in Geneva has been factored into the basic salary ranges for each grade level.
-Salaries are paid directly into the employee’s bank account, and can be paid into any account worldwide, as requested, although if paid into a bank account in a currency other than CHF, the exchange rate risk is the responsibility of the employee.

-The expatriate premium is a monthly allowance paid to employees who are recognized as expatriate by the Global Fund.
-This allowance provides additional financial support for employees and their recognized dependents (spouse/domestic partner and/or dependent children) to meet certain costs associated with living in a foreign country and to maintain links with their home country.
-The expatriate premium is paid for a maximum period of ten years and is reduced annually after six years.
+The expatiate premium is a two-year settling in allowance that provides additional financial support for eligible employees and their recognized dependents (spouse/domestic partner and/or dependent children) to meet shorter term costs associated with settling into a foreign country.

 The annual amount of the expatriate premium is calculated as a percentage of the reference salary* and is dependent upon the nationality of the employee as recognized by the Global Fund.